Updated 2026 Regulations Airbnb Booking.com

 Checklist: What to Document with ProofSnap

-• When publishing a listing: Monthly capture of the listing with visible license number
+• When publishing a listing: Monthly capture of the listing with visible licence number

 • When confirming a reservation: Confirmation page with guest details